Growing perennial plants such as bulbous barley could reduce carbon emissions from agriculture.

 Today’s cereal crops, like barley, have been improved through breeding for hundreds of years with such a strong focus on high yields that they have lost properties that now are important for adapting to climate change.
 This makes the food systems of the future vulnerable.
 Most of the cereals grown today in temperate climates are annuals and start from scratch every growing season: The land must be plowed, the soil sown, the crop established and then harvested – never to return unless the procedure is repeated and the farmer plows again.
 And a newly plowed field is especially vulnerable – there are no roots to bind the valuable soil and important nutrients are leached and end up in waterways where they contribute to ocean eutrophication.

 Perennial crops store more carbon in the soil and reduce carbon emissions from agriculture.
 They are also more resistant to drought and water stress, and their larger root systems improve nutrient uptake from the soil.
 In addition, perennial crops help to reduce energy consumption and free up time for the farmer who does not have to sow and plow every season.
 However, the plant breeding of perennial cereals is still at an early stage.
-The yields are generally lower compared to annuals and they are therefore currently not grown on a large scale.
+The yields are generally lower compared to annuals and the crops still have challenges like seed shattering.
+They are therefore currently not grown on a large scale.
 To overcome these challenges, several plant breeding programs are underway, and Torsåker Farm is the first place in the world for domestication and plant breeding of bulbous barley.

-During the reseach trial at Torsåker Farm, seed shedding is prevented so that each plant can be studied in detail.
+During the research trial at Torsåker Farm, seed shedding is prevented so that each plant can be studied in detail.

 At Torsåker Farm, Axfoundation is collaborating with the Swedish University of Agricultural Sciences (SLU) and has established a long-term field site for perennial grains, both bulbous barley and intermediate wheatgrass.
 Several populations of genetically different individuals of the barley are currently grown in trials and test plots in the farm’s fields.
 The domestication and plant breeding is run by SLU and the responsible researcher is Anna Westerbergh, Associate Professor in Genetics and Plant breeding at the Department of Plant Biology.
 The goal is to improve the agronomic traits, enhance the yield and adapt the plants to thrive in the northern and mid-European climates.
 Axfoundation’s contribution is also to work with chefs and bakers to identify the commercial potential of the perennial crops and explore which foods the cereals would be best suited for.